saeyslab/spotless-benchmark/README.md

 Currently, there are three profiles: *local* uses the local environment to execute the pipeline, *prism* uses a Sun Grid Engine cluster, and *hpc* uses a Slurm cluster.

-To run the pipeline locally, modify `params.rootdir` as the directory up to and including the reposity, e.g., `"/home/$USER/spade-benchmark"`.
+To run the pipeline locally, modify `params.rootdir` in the file *nextflow.config* as the directory up to and including the reposity, e.g., `"/home/$USER/spade-benchmark"`.
 To use containers, you also need to modify the bind mounts of `docker.runOptions`.
 Then you can run the pipeline with `nextflow run main.nf -profile local,docker`.
 By default the proportions and metrics are saved at `deconv_proportions/` and `results/`.

 ## Pipeline overview
 The complete pipeline (`main.nf`) has the following steps: